-Grizzly Times is a voice for imperiled grizzly bears in Yellowstone and their wild ecosystems in the Northern Rockies.
-Intelligent, resilient and resourceful, grizzlies have fascinated us for thousands of years.
-With their human-like qualities, such as standing on hind legs, eating the same kinds of food as we do, and fierce nurturing of young, grizzlies remind us of ourselves and our connections to the natural world.
-Re-emerging in spring from beneath the ground after a winter of seeming death, the bear has long been a symbol of renewal and transformation.
+Intelligent, resilient and resourceful, grizzly bears have fascinated us for thousands of years.
+With their human-like qualities, such as standing on hind legs, eating the same variety of foods as we do and fierce nurturing of young, grizzlies remind us of ourselves and our connections to the natural world.
+The Great Bear has long been a powerful symbol of renewal and transformation due to its re-emergence in spring from beneath the ground after a winter of seeming death.